Sparse is Enough in Fine-tuning Pre-trained Large Language Models: Experiments

 \section{Experiments}

-Our evaluation of SIFT mainly consists of two parts, targeting two use cases: Natural Language Understanding (NLU) and Natural Language Generating (NLG).
-For NLU, we choose to align with the evaluation on LoRA \cite{hu2021lora}, selecting the GLUE Benchmark \cite{wang2019glue} as our evaluation dataset, and compare it with the data reported in \cite{hu2021lora}.
+Our evaluation mainly consists of two parts, targeting two cases: Natural Language Understanding (NLU) and Natural Language Generating (NLG).
+For NLU, we align with the evaluation of LoRA \cite{hu2021lora}, selecting the GLUE Benchmark \cite{wang2018glue} as our evaluation dataset, and compare it with the data reported in \cite{hu2021lora}.
 For NLG, to validate the effectiveness of SIFT on much larger models, we choose instruction-tuning as our test case.
-We select Llama \cite{touvron2023llama} as our backbone models, use the alpaca dataset \cite{alpaca} for instruction-tuning, and conduct evaluations on datasets such as MMLU \cite{hendrycks2021measuring} and HumanEval \cite{chen2021evaluating}.
-In the experiment, similar to \cite{hu2021lora}, we only consider updating the parameters in the self-attention modules.
-We further analyze the choice of parameters to update in section 6.
-By adjusting the sparsity rate of SIFT, we ensure a consistent number of trainable parameters. \\ In section 5.3, we conduct further experimental analysis towards SIFT.
-Since SIFT selects components to update through gradient analysis, we compare SIFT with random component selection in section 5.3.2.
+We adopt Llama \cite{touvron2023llama} as our backbone models, use the alpaca dataset \cite{alpaca} for instruction-tuning, and conduct evaluations on benchmarks such as MMLU \cite{hendrycks2020measuring} and HumanEval \cite{chen2021evaluating}.
+In the experiments, similar to \cite{hu2021lora}, we only consider updating the parameters in the self-attention modules.
+By adjusting the sparsity rate of SIFT, we ensure a consistent number of trainable parameters.
+See Appendix \ref{sec_exp_hp} for detailed hyper-parameter settings, categories scores of MMLU and generated samples of HumanEval. \\ In Section \ref{further_analysis}, we conduct further experimental analysis towards SIFT.
+Since SIFT selects components to update through gradient analysis, we compare SIFT with random component selection in Section \ref{sec_sift_random}.
 Additionally, as we heuristically choose to perform sparse updates on q,k,v and o, we compare the specific performance of applying SIFT in different parameters.
-Finally, we explore the impact of sparsity rate on the downstream task, investigating what is the limit of sparsity rate required for an acceptable performance in the downstream task. \\ The evaluation includes the following baselines: \begin{itemize} \item \textbf{Full fine-tune}: All pre-trained parameters are updated. \item \textbf{Adapter}: \cite{houlsby2019parameterefficient} proposes to adapt pre-trained models to downstream tasks by inserting trainable Adapter modules into the self-attention layers while keeping the pre-trained parameters frozen.
+Finally, in Section \ref{sparse_rate}, we explore the impact of sparsity rate on the downstream task, investigating what is the limit of sparsity rate required for an acceptable performance in the downstream task.
+The evaluation includes the following baselines: 0.01in \textbf{Full fine-tune}: All pre-trained parameters are updated.
+0.01in \textbf{Adapter}: \cite{houlsby2019parameter} proposes to adapt pre-trained models to downstream tasks by inserting trainable Adapter modules into the self-attention layers while keeping the pre-trained parameters frozen.
 These modules have a bottleneck structure with non-linear function.
 We denote this original version as $\text{Adpt}^H$.
-Based on \cite{houlsby2019parameterefficient}, \cite{pfeiffer2021adapterfusion} proposed a more efficient version of the Adapter modules, referred to as $\text{Adpt}^P$. \item \textbf{LoRA}\cite{hu2021lora}: freezes the weights of the pre-trained model and adds trainable rank decomposition matrices in parallel to each layer of the Transformer architecture. \end{itemize}
+Based on \cite{houlsby2019parameter}, \cite{pfeiffer2020adapterfusion} proposed a more efficient version of the Adapter modules, referred to as $\text{Adpt}^P$.
+0.01in \textbf{LoRA}\cite{hu2021lora}: freezes the weights of the pre-trained model and adds trainable rank decomposition matrices in parallel to each layer of the Transformer architecture.